A look at The Joint Commission

 - Joint Commission reinstates individual physician mechanical thrombectomy volume eligibility requirement

-- A look at The Joint Commission: Sentinel Event Alert focuses on developing a reporting culture by learning from close calls
+- Sentinel Event Alert focuses on developing a reporting culture by learning from close calls

 - Study on value of accreditation falls flat on methodology, patient focus